Saibandhavi75/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Use the standard libraries in python for Gradient Design.
+1.Use the standard libraries in python for Gradient Design.

-2. Upload the dataset and check any null value using .isnull() function.
+2.Upload the dataset and check any null value using .isnull() function.

 3.Declare the default values for linear regression.